 Total Hip Replacement

 The hip may also need replacement in some cases of fracture, although the prosthesis differs depending on patient age and bone quality as well as general health.
-While the baseline status of the of the patient and the reason for replacement are variables, Hip Replacement is nearly always successful, and has an excellent outcome with restoration of mobility and walking tolerance without pain.
+While the baseline status of the patient and the reason for replacement are variables, Hip Replacement is nearly always successful and has an excellent outcome with the restoration of mobility and walking tolerance without pain.

 Joint surfaces are covered with a smooth layer of cartilage.
 This cartilage absorbs shock, and together with the normal joint lubrication provided by the joint lining, provides a smooth low friction surface.
 The surface cartilage has a limited capacity to heal itself.
 As it wears away, bone is exposed.
 Bone surfaces in contact cause pain while cartilage has no sensation.
 The inflammation caused by the debris of joint wear causes pain and stiffness, and new bone reaction leading to loss of motion.

 Symptom onset is generally subtle.
 Walking tolerance usually slowly diminishes over many years to the point where only one or two blocks are possible without resting.
 Pain is increased by activity and cold damp weather.
-Anti-inflammatory medications (aspirin related) are the main-stay of conservative treatment along with alteration of daily activities.
+Anti-inflammatory medications (aspirin-related) are the mainstay of conservative treatment along with the alteration of daily activities.
 Swimming and bicycling are generally less painful than walking or running sports.
 The arthritic hip loses range of motion slowly, especially rotation.

 Often the hip in need of replacement has become functionally a simple, painful hinge joint.
 Climbing or descending stairs or arising from a chair is especially painful.
 This is because the loads across the painful joint are multiplied by these activities.
 As a result, activities of daily living become laborious.